 Outside sales representatives spend much of their time traveling to, and visiting with, current clients and prospective buyers.
 During a sales call, they discuss the client's needs and suggest how their merchandise or services can meet those needs.
 They may show samples or catalogs that describe items their company provides, and they may inform customers about prices, availability, and ways in which their products can save money and boost productivity.
 Because many sales representatives sell several complementary products made by different manufacturers, they may take a broad approach to their customers' business.
 For example, sales representatives may help install new equipment and train employees in its use.

-Some sales representatives have large territories and travel considerably.
-Because a sales region may cover several States, representatives may be away from home for several days or weeks at a time, often traveling by airplane.
-Others cover a smaller region and travel mostly by car, spending few nights away from home.
-Sales representatives frequently are on their feet for long periods and may carry heavy sample products, requiring some physical stamina.
+Some wholesale and manufacturing sales representatives have large territories and travel considerably.
+Because a sales region may cover several states, representatives may be away from home for several days or weeks at a time.
+Sales representatives who cover a smaller region may not spend much time away from home.

-Workers in this occupation can encounter pressure and stress because their income and job security often depend directly on the amount of merchandise they sell and their companies usually set goals or quotas that they are expected to meet.
-Sales representatives also deal with many different types of people, which can be stimulating but demanding.
+Workers in this occupation can be under considerable stress because their income and job security often depend directly on the amount of merchandise they sell and their companies usually set goals or quotas that they are expected to meet.

 Education & Training Required